Harvard-ATG/canvas-utils/assignmentviews/README.md

 # README

-This script is used to get page view statistics of assignments in a given course.
+This script is used to get page view statistics of assignments of a given course.

+_Note: this script is hard coded to only return statistics on assignments with the word "Video" in the assignment title.
+Future enhancement: make this filter logic a CLI option._

 ### Quickstart ###